onomyprotocol/onomy_tests/README.md

 # Onomy Tests

-`onomy_test_lib` is the main crate for common test functionality. `tests` is mainly for local manual tests.
+`onomy_test_lib` is the main crate for common test functionality. `tests` is mainly for local semimanual tests.

+update onomyd and onexd versions through the constants in `common.rs`.

 for faster compilation, add this to `./cargo/config.toml`:
 ```